 - Keep in mind if you want to light in the morning, be careful about which timer you get.
 Some are only meant to turn on at night.
 I made this mistake before knowing that starting the lights before dawn was better.
 I’ll be using that for Christmas lights 🙂 To add some “daylight” in the morning, look for a timer like this outlet timer for plugging in lights such as string lights that lets you set for any time of the day.

 - Aim for 14-15 hours a day of daylight.
 So subtract the number of daylight hours you are getting from 14 or 15 and add them to the morning light timer.
 You may want to adjust this each month as daylight hours change, or just add the maximum number of hours you will need and leave it the same for the whole winter.
 Worst case scenario you’ll just have the light on longer than needed at times.

 - Again don’t use shatterproof bulbs.
 They can give off deadly fumes to chickens.

 - Color and type of light matters.
 Red lights will not increase production but are great for heat lamps to prevent cannibalism.
 Incandescent lights use a lot of energy and turn most of that energy into heat.
 They also break easy and burn out quickly.
 Fluorescent lights are also fragile, contain tiny amounts of toxic mercury, and don’t work as well in the cold as LEDs.
 Both use very little electricity.
 LEDs don’t release toxins when broken.

 Where I sit

 Personally, I like to eat eggs in season and give my family and my flock a rest period.
 The kids and I used to have a sensitivity to eggs and had to work very hard to be able to heal my gut enough to enjoy them without consequences.
 I think getting a break every year helps keep us from becoming sensitive again.
-But like I said, no judgement on whatever you choose.
+But like I said, no judgment on whatever you choose.
 I reserve the right to change my mind at any time 😉